Mixed Lettuce Salad with Mustard Vinaigrette

 • 2 heads endive (trimmed and sliced crosswise)

-• 2 hearts of romaine (sliced crosswise into 1-inch pieces)
+• 2 hearts of romaine (torn into pieces)

-• 1 small head radicchio (torn into large pieces)
+• 1 small head radicchio (torn into pieces)

-• 3 ounces Parmesan cheese (shaved into curls with a vegetable peeler ; see recipe intro for directions)
+• 3 ounces Parmesan cheese (shaved into curls with a vegetable peeler; see Note)

 Instructions

-• In a large bowl, combine the mustard, shallot, lemon juice, basil, and oil.
+• In a bowl or a jar, combine the mustard, shallot, lemon juice, basil, and oil.
 Season with salt and pepper.

 Notes

-You could use absolutely any lettuces you have around from green or red leaf to arugula, and choose one, two, or 5 or more lettuces to mix together.
-I would probably not chose mesclun for this salad, and the dressing is so robust, and mesclun is delicate in flavor and texture, and could be overpowered.
+You could use absolutely any lettuces you have around, from green or red leaf to arugula, and choose one, two, or 5 or more lettuces to mix together.
+I would probably not choose mesclun for this salad, and the dressing is so robust, and mesclun is delicate in flavor and texture, and could be overpowered.

 Nutrition